 If you are serious about your spiritual journey, you need to have the courage to take up a pad and pencil.
 Remind yourself that the long-term benefits will be worth it.
 It makes sense to keep your journal private.

 After a while, these social concerns will fade.
 The reasons to use a journal will outweigh these social pressures, and the more you study, the more you’ll see others who also use the handwritten journal.
-Those of us who have been on the path for many years have many journals.
-It’s a good roadmap of sorts, one that I visit from time to time to see how far I’ve come.
+When you have been on the path for a while, you will have several journals.
+These are a roadmap of your path.
+They show how far you’ve come.

 Spiritual Journal Ideas, and Best Practices

-We don’t like to put too many rules around journaling, except for using a handwritten journal rather than a digital version.
-Sure it’s easier to use an electronic device, primarily if you can type fast, but you only get half of the essential data.
+Don’t put rules around journaling, except for always using a handwritten journal rather than a digital version.
+Sure, electronic devices are easy to use, but you only get half of the essential data.
 Your handwriting captures all the critical clues and emotions.
 The other key is to review your journals from time to time.
-Set a reminder on your calendar.
+Set a reminder on your calendar to write in a journal at least once a week.
+Build the good habit of journaling.

 - Don’t edit yourself or worry about grammar and spelling.
 Write without editing yourself.
 Letting things happen on paper will enable you to see trends.
-If you don’t write down your thoughts, you will miss these opportunities.
+If you don’t record your thoughts, you will miss these opportunities.
 These trends are often the primary substance of your practice.

-- Keep your journal handy throughout the day, if possible.
+- Keep a small pocket journal handy.
 You never know when something will come to the surface.
 It’s the tool of songwriters and poets.
 You never know when something will give a creative spark.

 - Reflect on the events and ideas you’ve had and explore your feelings about them.
 It’s how to journal for self-care needs.

-- Don’t draw judgments about the value of your thoughts.
+- Don’t judge the value of your thoughts.

 - Help you see your life’s events from a different perspective, and it can help you improve the way you react to them.